604adrian/cowboy-appreciation/README.md

 If you answered yes to that question then this website is the website for you!
 Welcome to cowboy appreciation!
 A website devoted to the nonsexual appreciation of cowboys!
 Yeehaw!

 ## Casting call...
 The website is currently looking for a mascot.
-We need someone to represent cowboy kind in a non-sexual way.
+We need someone to represent cowboy-kind in a non-sexual way.
 Their duties include but are not limited to:
 - Posing as a cowboy while wearing a turtleneck
 - Making promotional videos discussing what it means to be a cowboy (to avoid sending the wrong message, these videos will be shot in a church)
 - Public outreach campaigns to help cowboys remember to stay hydrated (the Wild West is a dessert and dehydration is a serious issue)